chengyanlai/My-Pelican-Site/content/pages/bash.md

     $ ack -w {PATTERN}

 ## check linked library
-on an exacutable or dynamical linked library
+on an executable or dynamical linked library
 ### OSX

     ::bash